rocrill/hangman/README.md

 The player first selects their desired difficulty level - easy or difficult.

 A random word is then generated from a list of words according to the level of diffuculty chosen.
-The initial hangman Ascii art image is displayed, along with an underscore for each letter in the answer.
+The initial hangman ASCII art image is displayed, along with an underscore for each letter in the answer.

 The user is then prompted to input their letter guesses.
 Each time the player guesses, there is a message displayed confirming whether the letter is in the word or not.
 If the letter is in the word, the underscore is replaced by that letter.
-If the letter is not in the word, the hangman ascii art progresses to the next image in the series of images, i.e. another body part is added to the man.
+If the letter is not in the word, the hangman ASCII art progresses to the next image in the series of images, i.e. another body part is added to the man.

 As guesses are made, they are displayed in a list on the terminal for the remainder of the game, so that the player can easily reference what has already been guessed, helping them to make their next guess.

 The number of incorrect guesses that a user can make is limited to 5.
 Once 6 incorrect guesses are made, the hangman image shows the full man and the game is over.
 When the game is lost, the answer will also be revealed.

 The game will also end when all letters of the answer have been guessed correctly.

+## Target audience

+The target audience for this game is anybody who is looking for a simple interactive game for some light entertainment while improving their vocabulary.

 ## Features